isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Attention: MOH Update On The Governance Of Leftover Tissue.
 Storing Leftover
 Tissue For Future Research?
-You May Need NHG TCC's Approval For This
+You May Need NHG Health TCC's Approval For This
 <br>1.
 Leftover tissue stored for existing IRB-approved Human Biomedical Research
 (HBR) and own future HBR that has obtained IRB approval would be subject to the requirements of the HBR framework; do not need to be regulated under the HTF.
 <br>2.
 Leftover tissue stored for a future research yet to obtain IRB approval
 is regulated under the the HTF.
 <br>3.
-Notice for researchers to register with NHG TCC if they have leftover
+Notice for researchers to register with NHG Health TCC if they have
-tissue from a completed study and intend to store them for future research yet to obtain IRB approval
+leftover tissue from a completed study and intend to store them for future research yet to obtain IRB approval
 <br>4.
 Registration of Legacy Human Biological Material (LHBM) if the leftover
 tissue had been collected and made non-identifiable before 01 Nov 2019.
 <br>(Released 3 Mar 2021)</p>